-The achievement gap dashboard displays gaps in performance between a minority group (target group) and a majority group (comparison group) at school, district, and state levels.
-Groups include race, economic status, disability status and English proficiency.
-Graphs include Badger Exam and ACT statewide assessments and attendance rates.
+The achievement gap dashboards display gaps in performance between a target group (generally a minority group) and a comparison group (generally a majority group) at school, district, and state levels.
+Groups include race/ethnicity, gender, economic status, disability status, and English proficiency.
+Graphs include Forward Exam, ACT statewide assessments and attendance rates.
 The “Single Year” dashboard displays gaps for all applicable student groups for a single year, while the “Trends” dashboard displays gaps over time for a single target and comparison group.

 Different Display Structure

-- Gaps-based instead of Results-based: unlike other dashboards, the purpose of this dashboard is not to display the results for a given subgroup but rather to display the gap in results between two subgroups.
+- Gaps-based instead of Results-based: unlike other dashboards, the purpose of these dashboards is not to display the results for a given subgroup but rather to display the gap in results between two subgroups.

 - School-level detail instead of Student-level Detail: in most secure dashboards, users can drill down to student-level detail but because this dashboard is based on the gaps between groups of students, not on individual student results, it shows gaps at the school-level instead of student-level.
 Users can drill down to school-level detail.

 - Group size filter: By default, gaps are not displayed when either the target or comparison group has less than 20 students.
-This is done because users need to be extra cautious when analyzing data for very small groups, which can be exhibit large variations from year to year due to the natural variation in individual student performance (i.e. statistically unstable).
+This is done because users need to be extra cautious when analyzing data for very small groups, which can be statistically unstable.
 However, if users would like to see the gap data regardless of the number of students you can simply set the Small Groups filter to “Show.”
 This can be chosen for those who want to focus on very small numbers of students.
 Note that gaps cannot be shown when there are no students in either the target or comparison group.

 Rather than describing the performance of one student group, the achievement gap graphs compare the difference in performance of two groups.
 The performance of two groups must be compared in order to calculate a gap.
 Those two groups are the target group and the comparison group.
-The target group is the group that the user is interested in studying (students with disabilities, economically disadvantaged students, English language learners and students of the race/ethnicity groups not selected with the Comparison Race/Ethnicity filter).
+The target group is the group that the user is interested in studying (students with disabilities, economically disadvantaged students, English language learners, female or male students and students of the race/ethnicity groups not selected with the Comparison Race/Ethnicity filter).
 The comparison group is the group that the target group is compared to (students without disabilities, non-economically disadvantaged students, English proficient students, students considered to be of the gender that was not chosen as the target group and students of the race/ethnicity group selected with the Comparison Race/Ethnicity filter).

 Different Security Structure

-Because the Achievement Gap dashboard displays results in a different manner WISEdash user security mechanisms are applied differently as well.
+Because the Achievement Gap dashboards display results in a different manner, WISEdash user security mechanisms are applied differently as well.

-- District-level Security: If a user has access to view district results – regardless of whether the user is restricted at the school-level – they can view district and state-level results in the metric summary of the dashboard.
-If a user does not have access to a district, they cannot view district-level results.
-Such restricted district results are still included in the state-level results.
+- District-level Security: If a user has access to view district results—regardless of whether the user is restricted at the school-level—they can view district and state-level results in the metric summary of the dashboards.
+If a user does not have access to a district, they cannot view district-level results but such restricted district results are included in the aggregate of state-level results.

-- School-level Security: Users who are limited by security to select schools in a district – who can otherwise view detailed information – will only be able to view detailed information for schools for which they have access.
-Further, such users would not be able to see summary school-level information for the schools for which they do not have access.
-However, school-level results are included in district and state-level results regardless of security.
+- School-level Security: Users who are limited by security to select schools in a district –who can otherwise view detailed information – will only be able to view detailed information for schools for which they have access.
+Further, such users would not be able to see summary school-level information for the schools for which they do not have access; however, school-level results are included in aggregated district and state-level results regardless of security.

 Which student-level data are included?

-Only students with a Badger Exam or ACT test results are included in the Badger and ACT graphs.
+Only students with a Forward Exam or ACT test result are included in the Forward, and ACT graphs, respectively.
 Students who were not tested or who were administered the DLM alternate assessment are not included.
 All students are included in the attendance graph.
-FAY status is not considered for the achievement gap dashboard; both students who meet and do not meet FAY status are included in the results.
-Provided there are enough students for a comparison there will be a school, district and state bar for each race, disability status, economic status and English proficiency.
+FAY status is not considered for the achievement gap dashboards; both students who are and are not FAY are included in the results.
+Provided there are enough students for a comparison, there will be a school, district and state bar or line for each race, gender, disability status, economic status and English proficiency.

-Unlike other dashboards, when a user clicks one of the bars in the graph the achievement gap dashboard does not display a student listing nor does it drill down to a student profile dashboard.
-Rather, it displays the school, district and state-level averages and counts that are used to calculate gaps.
-Individual student results are not available from this dashboard.
+Unlike other dashboards, when a user clicks one of the bars or lines in the graph, the achievement gap dashboards do not display a student listing nor do they drill down to a student profile dashboard.
+Rather, they display the school, district and state-level averages and counts that are used to calculate gaps.
+Individual student results are not available from these dashboards.

-This dashboard allows users to easily identify and visualize gaps of any size, and to do so across different measures that have different scales.
-Users may also want to compare the gap size to external benchmarks, to similar groups, or to the district or state for perspective.
-Because effect size is used in the dashboard, users could compare gaps on the Badger Exam to gaps on The ACT.
-This would allow educators to –for example- focus their school improvement efforts on specific grades or content areas.
+These dashboards allows users to easily identify and visualize gaps of any size, and to do so across different measures that have different scales.
+Users may also want to compare the gap size to external benchmarks, to similar groups, to the district or state for perspective.
+Because effect size is used in the dashboards, users could compare gaps on the Forward Exam to gaps on The ACT.
+This would allow educators to focus their school improvement efforts on specific grades or content areas, for example.

 For specific strategies used to close achievement gaps, please see the Promoting Excellence for All webpage and the associated eCourse.